-One reason I wouldn’t recommend the 270Wi is if you don’t plan to make espresso.
-The 270Wi has some unnecessary features you won’t use if you only make a pour-over or French press every day.
-In that case, there are more affordable options, like the Sette 30 or Baratza Virtuoso.
+I wouldn’t recommend the 270Wi if you don’t make espresso.
+The 270Wi has unnecessary features for pour-over or French press.
+There are more affordable options for those brewers, like the Sette 30 or Fellow Opus.

 The other downside is the noise level, which is a tradeoff for the value.
 Noise doesn’t affect your coffee’s taste, but it might not be worth it for some.

 I don’t think you can go wrong with the Baratza Sette 270Wi.
 I’ve used it for years, and it’s always delivered excellent grind consistency for both espresso and filter coffee.
 There are more budget-friendly alternatives, but the Sette 270Wi is a powerful tool in the hands of a home barista.
 To make the most of it, read our guide on dialing in espresso.